Canon 7D II vs Sony RX10 III

 Studio photographers will appreciate that the Canon 7D II (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D Mark II and the RX10 III are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the RX10 III followed on from the Sony RX10 II.
+Both the 7D Mark II and the RX10 III have been discontinued, but can regularly be found used on ebay.
+The RX10 III was replaced by the Sony RX10 IV, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.